smopen/sigcpp/_posts/2020-07-10-variadic-print-macros.md

   and are more easily maintained.
 (See [Exercise 2](#7).)

-- Use the macros `PRINT_PX` and `PRINT_PXLN` only if the expression to print is placed inside parentheses and you do not want the outermost parentheses to be included in the heading.
+- Use the macros `PRINT_PX` and `PRINT_PXLN` only if the expression to print is placed inside parentheses and you want the outermost parentheses to be excluded in the heading.

 {% include start-aside.html kind="info" %}

-The programs linked in Listings D and E are set to C++11 due to features used in `main` function to illustrate solution aspects.
-The macros themselves work as far back as C++98.
+The programs linked in Listings D and E are set to comply with C++11 due to the features used to illustrate the solution.
+However, the macros in those listings work as far back as C++98.

 {% include end-aside.html %}